justinfranken/bvar-prior-eval/README.md

 # Evaluating Prior Distributions in Bayesian Vector Autoregressions: A Comparative Analysis

 This project has been developed for my master's thesis *"Evaluating Prior Distributions in Bayesian Vector Autoregressions: A Comparative Analysis"* at the University of Bonn.
 The goal of this work is to compare the predictive power of different *Minnesota* style priors in Bayesian vector autoregressive models, especially in settings with high volatily time series and limited amount of observations at a time.
 Comparative analysis is done on simulated data and real world quarterly revenue data sourced from [macrotrends](https://www.macrotrends.net/).
-Below you can find an overview of the repositories structure and the accomodation content.
+Below you can find an overview of the repositories structure and the accommodating content.